CICCIOSGAMINO/javascript_functional/README.md

 hesitate to create a false dichotomy and say that functional and object-oriented styles should stand in opposition.

 **That JavaScript supports both models means that systems can and should be composed of both models.
-Finding the balance between functional and object-oriented styles is a tricky task**.
+Finding the balance between functional and object-oriented styles is a tricky task**

 ### Content
 In the folder are present the main functional programming guideliine for Javascript based